JuliaControl/ControlSystems.jl/docs/src/lib/nonlinear.md

 plot(step(duffing, 20), title="Duffing oscillator open-loop step response")
 ```

 We now show how we can make use of the circle criterion to prove stability of the closed loop.
 The function `circle_criterion` below plots the Nyquist curve of the loop-transfer function and figures out the circle to avoid by finding sector bounds for the static nonlinearity ``f(x) = x^3``.
-We then choose a controller an check that it stays outside of the circle.
+We then choose a controller and check that it stays outside of the circle.
 To find the sector bounds, we choose a domain to evaluate the nonlinearity over.
 The function ``f(x) = x^3`` goes to infinity faster than any linear function, and the upper sector bound is thus ∞, but if we restrict the nonlinearity to a smaller domain, we get a finite sector bound:
 ```@example DUFFING
 function circle_criterion(L::ControlSystemsBase.HammersteinWienerSystem, domain::Tuple; N=10000)
     fun = x->L.f[](x)/x